9 Minute Read

 It’s an important question to answer since selling at the wrong time can cause trouble for years to come.

-For most homeowners, being financially ready to sell your home comes down to one factor: equity.
+For most homeowners, being financially ready to sell your house comes down to one factor: equity.
 During the housing meltdown of 2008–09, millions of homeowners found themselves with negative equity, which meant they owed more on their homes than they were worth.

 Clearly, selling your home when you have negative equity is a bad deal.
 That’s called a short sale.
 Breaking even on your home sale is better, but it’s still not ideal.
 If you’re in either situation, don’t sell unless you have to in order to avoid bankruptcy or foreclosure.

-If the numbers show you’re in good shape financially to make a move, great!
-But don’t forget, selling your home is an emotional issue too.
-Before you plant the For Sale sign in the front yard, take a minute to answer just a few more questions:
+If the numbers show you’re financially ready to make a move, great!
+But don’t forget—selling your home is an emotional issue, too.
+Before you plant the “For Sale” sign in the front yard, take a minute to answer just a few more questions: